amoora77/llm-archeologist/README.md

 ## Caching

 Reports are cached in `backend/cache.db` keyed by `repo URL + latest commit hash`.
 If you analyze the same repo twice and nothing has changed, the cached report is returned instantly with no API calls.

----

-*Built with the Anthropic API.
-Not affiliated with Anthropic.*